 "We missed the curfew, and the next morning we had to get married," she said in a conversation with Magdalene and a few other media organizations on a trip to West Nusa Tenggara with non-profit development organization Oxfam.

 That curfew, 7:30 p.m., is socially imposed on all unmarried people in communities across West Nusa Tenggara, and local tradition dictates that failing to meet it can result in forced marriages, like Rukaiyah’s first.
-The rationale is that if two unmarried people of different religions are still out late at night, unsavory rumors will spread about them, resulting in their and their families’ alienation in the community.
+The rationale is that if two unmarried people of different genders are still out late at night, unsavory rumors will spread about them, resulting in their and their families’ alienation in the community.
 A marriage is seen as way to save face.

 We missed the curfew, and the next morning we had to get married.